-Zen Master Seung Sahn founded the Whole World is a Single Flower (WWSF) conference as a way to bring people from many different countries and traditions together in the spirit of unity and harmony.
+Zen Master Seung Sahn founded the Whole World Is a Single Flower (WWSF) conference as a way to bring people from many different countries and traditions together in the spirit of unity and harmony.

 The first WWSF conference was held in Korea in 1987, in conjunction with Zen Master Seung Sahn’s 60th birthday.
 The conference was held partially at the Lotte Hotel in Seoul, and also at Su Deok Sa temple, the head temple of our monastic family.
 The conference was a success, paving the way to the bright future of this event.
 The second conference was also held in Korea, three years later in 1990.
-This conference also included Dharma Talks and practicing together at Hwa Gye Sa and Su Deok Sa temples.
+This conference also included dharma speeches and practicing together at Hwa Gye Sa and Su Deok Sa temples.

 The next conference was held in Hong Kong and China in 1996.
 The theme of the conference was “Become one, help all beings,” which was seen as more appropriate by the Chinese government than the original slogan “Just do it!”
 Zen Master Seung Sahn attended, as well as his best friend, the Great Master Byeok Am Sunim, the Cambodian Patriarch Maha Ghosananda, and many other people from around the world.